-Almost 12 percent of Texans — 3.2 million people — are 65 and older and the number is growing.
-By 2050 that figure is expected to increase to almost 20 percent.
-This increase of the older adult population will likely mean an increase in the need for all types of health and human services such as health care, home care, personal care and long-term care.
+Almost 13% of Texans — 3.7 million people — are age 65 and older, and the number is growing.
+It is projected that by 2050, Texans age 65 and older will increase to 8.3 million, representing 17% of the state’s population.
+This growth likely means there will also be an increase in the need for all types of health and human services, such as health care, home care, personal care and long-term care.

-Texas Health and Human Services provides a range of services for older Texans that help ensure their well-being, dignity and choice.
+Texas Health and Human Services provides a range of services for older Texans to help ensure their well-being, dignity and choices.
 Programs also are in place to support family caregivers.

 Experienced HHS staff and paid contractors can help eligible older Texans access services that:

-- Identify assisted-living facility care, daytime programs or nursing home services they may qualify for
+- Identify assisted living facility care, daytime programs or nursing home services that they may qualify for.

-Some programs, such as those provided by local area agencies on aging, are available to everyone who is 60 or older.
-However, other services, such as in home or a nursing home care, are based on income and resources.
+Some programs, such as those provided by local area agencies on aging, are available to everyone who is age 60 or older.
+However, other services, such as in-home care or nursing home care, are based on income and resources.

-Review the list of all HHS long-term programs and services, then access the easy-to-use search engine to find your local HHS office, aging and disability resource center, area agency on aging, or local authority to learn more, or visit the Your Texas Benefits website to find out about available services and to apply for benefits.
+To learn more, review the list of all HHS long-term programs and services, then access the easy-to-use search function to find your local HHS office, aging and disability resource center, area agency on aging or local authority.
+You can also visit yourtexasbenefits.com to find out about available services and to apply for benefits.

 - Medicaid provides health coverage to eligible low-income adults, children, pregnant women, and people who are older or who have disabilities.
-Each state has its own rules about who’s eligible, and what Medicaid covers.
+Each state has its own rules about who’s eligible and what Medicaid covers.
 Some people qualify for both Medicare and Medicaid.
-To find out if you might be eligible for Medicaid in Texas, visit the Your Texas Benefits website.
+To find out if you might be eligible for Medicaid in Texas, visit yourtexasbenefits.com .

 - Medicare is our country’s health insurance program for people age 65 or older.
 People younger than age 65 with certain disabilities or permanent kidney failure can also qualify for Medicare.
 The program helps with the cost of health care, but it doesn’t cover all medical expenses or the cost of most long-term care.

 - Supplemental Security Income (SSI) pays monthly benefits to people with limited income and resources who are disabled, blind, or age 65 or older.
-Some of your income and your resources are not counted when deciding whether you’re eligible for SSI.
-Your house and your car, for example, usually don't count as resources.
+Some of your income and your resources, including your house and your car, are not counted when deciding whether you’re eligible for SSI.